adobe/spectrum-web-components/packages/breadcrumbs/README.md

 ## Disabled

-`sp-breadcrumb-item` can have a disabled state
+`sp-breadcrumb-item` can have a `disabled` state which disables the events from the disabled item.

 ```html
 <sp-breadcrumbs>